Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

-The convergence of $\mathbf{X}^{\eps}(t)$ to $I_0(t/2)$ may not extend to $t = 0$.
+The convergence of $\mathbf{X}^{n}(t)$ to $I_0(t/2)$ may not extend to $t = 0$.
 The 2nd class particle can move a positive KPZ-distance in zero KPZ-time.
 For example, consider the initial condition $\mathbf{h}_0(x)$ with narrow wedges at $x = -1$ and $x= 1$ only.
 The interface from reference point $p = 1/2$, say, begins at $x = 0$ at time zero.
-In tasep terms this means that when the initial conditions $h^{\eps}_0$ approximate $\mathbf{h}_0$, a 2nd class particle started from site $x = \eps^{-1}/2$ moves to a site $x = o(\eps^{-1})$ in time scales of order $o(\eps^{-3/2})$.
+In tasep terms this means that when the initial conditions $h^{n}_0$ approximate $\mathbf{h}_0$, a 2nd class particle started from site $x = \eps_n^{-1}/2$ moves to a site $x = o(\eps_n^{-1})$ in time scales of order $o(\eps_n^{-3/2})$.

-\subsection{The 2nd class particle as a hole - particle pair}
+\subsection{The 2nd class particle as a hole--particle pair}

+In this section we explain how tasep with a single second class particle can be modelled in terms of tasep with a marked hole--particle pair.
 Consider tasep with some initial configuration of particles but with no 2nd class particle.
 Let there be a particle at site 0, labelled 0, and a hole at site $-1$ with label 0, too.
 Then label the particles right to left and the holes left to right, as in Figure \ref{fig:0}.
 Write $X_t(n)$ for the position of particle number $n$ at time $t$; for example, $X_0(1) = -3$ in Figure \ref{fig:0}.

 Consider the pair hole 0 -- particle 0 that are initially adjacent at sites $-1$ and $0$.
 Mark it as a pair like so: $\circ - \bullet$.
 This pair remains intact under the dynamics of tasep and moves left or right together as shown in Figure \ref{fig:1}.
 Note although the label of the particle or hole in the pair changes, the pair itself is always intact.